Posted by Drew Melendy on Sep 23, 2018 9:32:44 PM

 Buying 3/2/1 packs will give you the same amount of clothing, but it is split up differently- three larges, two mediums, one small.
 Larger styles are usually the most sought out sizes, which is why you may be left with a surplus of smalls.
 Buying 3/2/1 packs will help lessen the issue.

 2.)
 Prepare a quarterly cash flow statement to forecast your financial standing

 It’s important to forecast your cash flow so you can have a clear picture of business performance.
 These statements will help you understand how much you are making and how much you are spending, making certain that you are getting a return on your investments.

 3.)
 Spread out inventory throughout the month

 It’s exciting to get a new shipment in and want to share immediately.
-However, you should be making a plan on how to spread your inventory out.
+Don't give into this temptation though.
+Instead, making a plan on how to spread your inventory out.
 Running short on inventory throughout the month is going to create sales lulls.

-Planning the correct amount of stock to buy, creating a quarterly cash flow statement, and appropriately spreading out your inventory will give you clear goals to help your business succeed well into the future, even when sales momentum isn’t at its highest.
+Planning the correct amount of stock to buy, prepping a monthly cash flow statement, and appropriately spreading out your inventory will give you clear goals to help your business succeed well into the future, even when sales momentum isn’t at its highest.